Somewhere nowhere

 DUDCHENKO

-Instead, he has now turned to making videos.
-‘Fireworks’ is literally a Roman candle firefight between two abandoned prefab houses.
-It is unclear who is fighting whom, people are not visible in the shot and the artist leaves us wondering, who is having fun here.
-Is it some form of entertainment?
-Is it about death?
-In documentary footage, these things might appear the same.
-Another work, ‘Scene’ is the literal embodiment of the fog of war, through which it is impossible to see what is really happening.
-Thick smoke fills and displaces all the visible space on the stage.
-The timeless melancholy of the Russian art group Bluesoup, known for their meditative video phantasies, and Tkachenko’s reflections on the events of recent months hang in the air in these new works.
-The fog and fireworks take place ‘somewhere’ in the absence of our rational human mind, yet they are exceptionally real.
-It is another way of saying goodbye to the past.
-Colonies are abandoned by the metropolis either peacefully or through bloodshed, but it inevitably happens.
+But now he makes videos.
+“Fireworks” is literally a shootout with Roman candles between two abandoned panel houses.
+It is unclear who is fighting whom, people are not visible, do not participate in the frame.
+The work allows the mind to balance on the edge of perceiving fire - is this someone's fun?
+Fun?
+Death?
+In documentary footage, these things often look the same.
+Another work, “Scene”, is a literal embodiment of the concept of “fog of war”, through which it is impossible to see what is happening.
+Thick smoke fills the entire visible stage space, displacing it, replacing it.
+In these works, one can simultaneously hear the timeless melancholy of the Blue Soup group and the author's understanding of the events of recent months.
+The fog and fireworks occur “somewhere”, where the rational human mind cannot gain a foothold, but at the same time they are extremely real.
+This is another way to say goodbye to the past.
+Colonies are abandoned by the mother country peacefully or through bloodshed, but this inevitably happens.

 Danila Tkachenko